Sustainable Fashion: The Miseducation of Millennial Style

-Does anyone remember Limited Too?
+Do you remember Limited Too?
 The monarch of the tween girl market in the late 90s and early 00s, Limited Too was a mecca for blossoming tweens of the millennium, a splashy fruit-perfumed marketplace of rhinestone emblazoned everything for gender-conforming neophytes to discover their personal (read: societally prescribed) style.
 Too was the first clothing store that taught me the venerable American art of oblivious consumption.
 For us 90s babies, Limited Too was the precursor to Forever 21 and H&M. The clothes were on-trend, mass-produced, and lasted maybe five to six wears.
 The other defining feature of Limited Too clothing was that almost everything was made from polyester, nylon, acrylic, rayon, and spandex.
 Synthetic.
 Chemical.
 Cheap.
 What we were raised on was the opposite of sustainable fashion.

 Still, if you ask an average parent, they'd probably tell you that affordability is the main concern when spending money on children who grow in size every three months.
-For my parents, Limited Too, had one thing going for it, it was affordable.
+For my parents, Limited Too, had one thing going for it, affordability.

 I, like many of my peers who benefited from the convenience of mass-produced, inexpensive synthetic fabrics in their youth, unwittingly adopted this mantra of affordability when it came time to buy our own clothes.
 It's what we were raised on: an illusory impression of personal style attained with low economic impact.
 It is a clever marketing scheme that works to this day to keep young people marching in and out of fast fashion shops in droves.